What is orthopedic oncology?

 We also provide advanced treatments and procedures for cancers that metastasize to the bone from another area of the body.
 For example, a common treatment for metastatic breast cancer to the bone is Zometa®.
 Generally administered through an infusion, this treatment is used to reduce the risk of bone complications, such as fractures.

 Your orthopedic oncologist can also address orthopedic problems (e.g., arthritis, osteoporosis, etc.) that may occur alongside cancer and/or its treatment.
 For instance, if you have breast cancer or multiple myeloma and require a knee or hip replacement for arthritis, we can treat both conditions.

 Improving quality of life

-Orthopedic cancers, and cancers that spread to the bone, can cause unwanted side effects like pain and loss of mobility, which can slow your recovery from treatment.
+Orthopedic cancers, and cancers that spread to the bone, may cause unwanted side effects like pain and loss of mobility, which may slow your recovery from treatment.
 We want to get you out of pain and up and moving as soon as possible.
 Throughout your treatment, we’ll provide integrative oncology services to help relieve pain, restore your independence, and improve your overall quality of life.